Like any piece of safety equipment, it's important to check your face mask regularly to make sure it's still doing its job to protect you.

 For the record, other masks you should skip include: single-layer gaiters, bandanas, fabric that makes it hard to breathe (like vinyl or leather) and masks with vents.
 And face shields should only be worn in combination with a mask (never alone), to provide eye protection and an extra barrier to keep you from touching your face.

 7. You Aren't Wearing One at All

-Finally, remember that the best kind of mask is any mask, and the worst kind is no mask.
+Finally, remember that the worst kind of mask is no mask.